Grams to Calories Calculator

 • Alcohol: 7 calories per gram

 First, multiply the grams of carbohydrates and protein by 4, and fat by 9, because these are their specific energy values.
 Next, multiply any alcohol grams by 7.
 Finally, add these totals together and multiply by your serving quantity.
-This widely accepted method ensures your results are consistent with nutrition labels.
+This widely accepted method aims to support your Calculation are consistent with nutrition labels.

 What Your Total Calories Means

-This number shows exactly how much fuel you are consuming in a specific meal or recipe.
-Knowing your total calories helps you balance your energy throughout the day.
+This number shows an estimate of how much fuel you are consuming in a specific meal or recipe.
+Knowing your total calories provides information to help balance your energy throughout the day.

 Lose Weight